-Assessment of the theoretical module takes place in the form of continuous assessment (5% of the final mark), a semester examination (20% of the final mark) and a final examination (25% of the final mark).
-Assessment of the practical research project takes place in the form of assignments, seminars and a mini-thesis (50% of the final mark).
+Assessment of the theoretical module takes place in the form of continuous assessment (5% of the final mark), a semester examination (20% of the final mark), a final examination (20% of the final mark) and an oral examination (5% of the final mark).
+The practical research module is assessed by means of the study activity portfolio, and rotation and project workbooks (10% of the final mark), assignments and seminars (10% of the final mark) and a research assignment (30% of the final mark).
+A subminimum of 50% for each module is required in order to pass the degree.